-TDC Group pursues sound corporate governance principles.
-This side contains TDC Group's corporate governance reporting in accordance with Section 107b of the Danish Financial Statements Act.
-The reporting describes TDC Group's position on recommendations issued by the Committee on Corporate Governance.
-Further, it contains a description of TDC Group's internal control and risk management systems for financial reporting and TDC Group's Board of Directors, board committees and Corporate Management Team.
+TDC pursues sound corporate governance principles.
+This side contains TDC's corporate governance reporting in accordance with Section 107b of the Danish Financial Statements Act.
+The reporting describes TDC's position on recommendations issued by the Committee on Corporate Governance.
+Further, it contains a description of TDC's internal control and risk management systems for financial reporting.
+The side also introduces TDC's Board of Directors, board committees and Corporate Management Team.

-TDC Group’s focus on corporate governance compliance is clearly reflected in the Company's compliance with 44 of the 47 numbered recommendations and partial compliance with the remaining three recommendations.
-Read more in TDC Group’s “comply or explain”-account.
+TDC’s focus on corporate governance compliance is clearly reflected in TDC’s compliance with 45 of the 47 numbered recommendations and partial compliance with the remaining two recommendations.
+Read more in TDC’s “comply or explain”-account.

 This is TDC Group’s statutory report on corporate governance, pursuant to Section 170b of the Danish Financial Statements Act.

 TDC Group’s internal controls and risk management systems for financial reporting are prepared with a view to ensuring that internal and external accounts are submitted in accordance with the international financial reporting standards (IFRS) approved by the EU, as well as additional Danish information obligations on listed companies and for ensuring that the accounts presented are true and fair and free from material errors and irregularities.

 The internal controls and risk management systems are updated on an ongoing basis and have been designed to identify and eliminate errors and omissions in the accounts.
 As there is always an inherent risk of irregular use of assets, unexpected losses, etc. the established internal controls and risk management systems alone can only provide a high level of likelihood – rather than absolute certainty – that material misstatement and irregularities in the financial reporting will be identified and corrected.